orchetect/PDFGadget/README.md

 If you enjoy using PDFGadget and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.

+## Community & Support

+Please do not email maintainers for technical support.
+Several options are available for issues and questions:

+- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/PDFGadget/discussions).
+- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/PDFGadget/issues).

-## Roadmap & Contributions
+## Contributions

-Planned and in-progress features can be found in [Issues](https://github.com/orchetect/PDFGadget/issues).
-Any help is welcome and appreciated.
+Contributions are welcome.
+Posting in [Discussions](https://github.com/orchetect/PDFGadget/discussions) first prior to new submitting PRs for features or modifications is encouraged.